-In this new body of work, produced in part in-situ in Basel, Thomas continues his focus on the poetic, drawing influence from the constrained writing techniques of the Ouvroir de Literature Potentielle and the written works of Édouard Levé.
+In ‘Roman–fleuve’, Thomas continues to focus on the written and the importance of positive and negative space in poetry, drawing influence from a range of sources such as the constrained writing techniques of the Ouvroir de Littérature Potentielle and the written works of Édouard Levé.